 The bug often leaves you hearing your friends but unable to communicate back and it can be highly frustrating as it always seems to happen out of the blue.
-The issue largely seems to be with the downloading desktop application for computer users and less common with the online app.
+The issue largely seems to be with the desktop application for computer users and is less common with the online app.

-Mic issues happen to all of us and in this article, we are going to provide a few step-by-step tutorials to try and get you communicating again in Discord.
+Microphone issues happen to all of us and in this article, we are going to provide a few step-by-step tutorials to try and get you communicating again in Discord.

 Before we get into any setting changes there are a few simple things that you can do to fix the issue.
 These fixes are for users that have already set up discord but it has unfortunately stopped working.

 - Completely close down Discord and try re-opening the software.
 This will sometimes fix the issue but not always by doing this alone.